Early Stopping for Deep Image Prior: Our Early-Stopping (ES) Method

-While \cref{alg:framework} is already lightweight and effective in practice, we can slightly modify it to avoid maintaining the $\mc Q$ and hence save memory.
-The trick is to use exponential moving variance (EMV), together with the calculation of exponential moving average (EMA).

-Note the hard window size parameter $W$ is now replaced by the soft forgetting factor $\alpha$: larger the $\alpha$, smaller the impact of the history and hence a smaller effective window.
+\paragraph{A memory-efficient variant} While \cref{alg:framework} is already lightweight and effective in practice, we can modify it slightly to avoid maintaining $\mc Q$ and therefore saving memory.
+The trick is to use exponential moving variance (EMV), together with exponential moving average (EMA), shown in \cref{sec:alg2}.
+The hard window size parameter $W$ is now replaced by the soft forgetting factor $\alpha$: the larger the $\alpha$, the smaller the impact of the history, and hence a smaller effective window.
+We systematically compare ES-WMV with ES-EMV in \cref{sec:es_wmv_emv} for image denoising tasks.
+The latter has slightly better detection due to the strong smoothing effect ($\alpha = 0.1$).
+For this paper, we prefer to remain simple and leave systematic evaluations of ES-EMV on other IPs for future work.